Table of Contents

 - Collect witness details: If anyone witnessed your accident, collect their personal details and document their statements if possible.

-- Record the worsening or progress in your injuries: Maintain the data of the progression or worsening of your injuries and treatment progress will be of great help during the legal procedures.
+- Record the worsening or progress in your injuries: Maintaining the data on the progression or worsening of your injuries and treatment progress will be of great help during the legal procedures.

 - Premises liability: If a plaintiff slips and falls on a slick or damp floor or trips over carelessly thrown equipment, he can claim the gym owner, trainer, or property owner for premises liability.
 Those individuals are responsible for keeping the place safe to use.
-The employees responsible to maintain the area hazard-free to ensure the safety of the members also can be sued.
+The employees responsible for maintaining the area hazard-free to ensure the safety of the members also can be sued.